Soccer Aid 2025: Who’s playing, how to watch and when is England vs World XI?

 Who is playing?

-The full squads are yet to be confirmed, but a number of current and former players, as well as celebrities have been announced.
+The full squads are now confirmed, with a number of current and former players, as well as celebrities being announced.

 England